dxw/tech-team-rfcs/rfc-023-dont-default-to-haml.md

 An application MAY use Haml if the team working on it feel the benefits outweigh the drawbacks outlined above.

-The dxw Rails template SHOULD use erb as the default template language.
+The dxw Rails template SHOULD use ERB as the default template language.

 ## Next steps

 - Remove Haml from the [dxw
-  rails-template](https://github.com/dxw/rails-template) switching back to erb which is the default that ships with Rails
+  rails-template](https://github.com/dxw/rails-template) switching back to ERB which is the default that ships with Rails